 Learn About Outpatient Treatment

 Drug abuse and drug addiction are considered two different diagnoses.
-You can abuse a substance without suffering from an addiction, but habitual drug abuse often leads to addiction.
-In the most recent edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM), drug abuse is referred to as substance use disorder (SUD).
-An SUD can be classified as mild, moderate or severe, with the most severe diagnoses categorized as addictions.
+You can abuse a substance without suffering from an addiction, but chronic drug abuse often leads to addiction.

 Through decades of research and imaging scans, we've found that repeated drug abuse can cause physical changes to the brain in areas that affect judgment, decision making, memory and behavioral control.
 The effects of both drug abuse and addiction can have lasting impacts on many areas of a person's life, regardless of which diagnosis they receive.